ornao/pp4/README.md

 ## Future development
 - Future development will include a form whereby customers can contact owners directly from site rather than having to email, phone separately.
 - Double bookings are not an immediate threat to tthe booking system of this website as there are a number of pods/cabins of teh same type.
 The future availibility function will help show user what is available and what is not in due course.
+- Lighthouse mobile testing was poor in performance, try to improve score in future iterations.
+- Get carousel for each accomodation type pictures to display so user can see more pictures of their desired accomodation
+- Addinng CRUD and 'like' functionality to testimonials

 ## Deployment